Request COAs & Samples

 PPM’s CBC concentrate is ideally suited for fully customizable bespoke formulations and contains other phytocompounds that work synergistically with CBC in the entourage effect.

-The purity of PPM’s CBC concentrate has been tested by HPLC, LC-MS, NMR, IR, melting point, and elemental analysis.
-All analytical test results demonstrated the high quality and purity of PPM’s premium 100% hemp derived CBC concentrate.
+The purity of PPM’s CBC concentrate has been tested by HPLC, LC-MS, GCMS, NMR, IR, melting point, and elemental analysis.
+All analytical test results demonstrate the high quality and purity of PPM’s CBC isolate.

 Potential Anti-Microbial, Anti-Fungal and Anti-Inflammatory Effects of CBC